 Mayor of Arlington | Arlington, TX

-In March the City of Arlington was awarded the City Cultural Diversity Award from the National League of Cities.
+In March the City of Arlington was awarded the Cultural Diversity Award from the National League of Cities.
 Arlington was chosen to receive the award because of Mayor Jeff William’s innovative “Unity Council” which formed in July 2020.
 The council worked towards developing equity policies for the City of Arlington and has recently submitted its findings to the Arlington City Council.
 Mayor Williams has expressed his excitement to see the committee’s work progress from conceptual findings to practical implantation.
-Arlington is only one of four major cities to be recognized by the National League of Cities with this award nationwide.
+Arlington is one of only four major cities to be recognized by the National League of Cities with this award nationwide.

 #8 KP George